fieldrndservices/libssh2/README.md

 ## License

-The labssh2 project is licensed under the [revised BSD](https://opensource.org/licenses/BSD-3-Clause).
+The labssh2 project is licensed under the [revised BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.
 See the [LICENSE](https://github.com/fieldrndservices/labssh2-c/blob/master/LICENSE) and [COPYING](https://github.com/fieldrndservices/labssh2-c/blob/master/COPYING) file for more information about licensing and copyright.